 skin tone but with shades leaning towards red

 |Deep||Deep dark skin tone|

-By now you should have a fairly good idea of what your shade would be, but it is always best to try your new nuance directly on the skin.
-You do this by taking three different shades that you think would fit, then you apply either with a smaller brush (like our concealerbrush) or with your finger on the bottom part of your cheek, put three lines next to each other.
-The shade that suits you the best, is the shade that naturally mixes in with your skintone and is barely visible!
+By now you should have a fairly good idea of what shade you would have, but it is always best to try your new shade directly on the skin.
+You do this by taking three different shades that you think would fit, then you apply every one with a smaller brush (like our concealer brush) or with your finger on the bottom part of your cheek.
+Put three lines next to each other.
+The shade that suits you the best, is the shade that naturally mixes in with your skin tone and is barely visible!

-You can choose between powderfoundation or a liquid foundation depending on your own taste and preference.
+You can choose between powder foundation or liquid foundation depending on your own taste and preference.

-But generally the powderfoundation covers more and is better suited for a sensitive skintype while the liquid foundation fits a more dry skin that needs more moisturizing effects, also the liquid foundation does not cover as much as the powdered one.
+But generally the powder foundation is better suited for a sensitive skin type while the liquid foundations fits a more dry skin that needs more moisturizing effects.